-The flexibility of our program allows us the ability to work with your child and family in a variety of settings and methods depending on your specific needs.
-While most of our sessions are held in the home, we also conduct sessions in the community as needed to support your child's specific goals, such as building social interaction skills or building increased tolerance for transitions.
-We also have non-traditional hours and hold most of our sessions after school to provide support for your family during your regular routine at the times your child is usually home.
-Because we are a family-based program we also provide services in a variety of methods to address your family’s specific goals, including individual time with your child, time focused on supporting sibling or full family interaction, and individualized time with you as a caregiver/caregivers.
-This allows us to provide your family with multiple levels of support.
+The program's flexibility allows the ability to work with a child and family in various settings and methods depending on specific needs.
+While most sessions are held in the home, sessions can also be held in the community to support a child's particular goals, such as building social interaction skills or building increased transition tolerance.
+Non-traditional hours for the sessions are available and most sessions are held after school to provide support for the family during their routine when the child is usually home.

-Our program also teams cases, so you will likely have two team members working with you to provide you with more comprehensive care.
-Our therapists and behavior coaches are certified in the Neurosequential Model of Therapeutics and Therapeutic Crisis Intervention to provide specialized care to meet your child's and family's individual needs.
+Therapists and behavior coaches are certified in the Neurosequential Model of Therapeutics and Therapeutic Crisis Intervention to provide specialized care to meet a child's and family's individual needs.

 The program serves families in the Denver Metro area within 25 driving miles of the Mount Saint Vincent Campus (4159 Lowell Blvd., Denver, CO).
 Sessions are two to three hours long and families are typically seen twice a week, once by each team member for four to six hours of services per week.
 Additional hours may be added temporarily during crises and challenging times.

 The objectives of the in-home program are to prevent out-of-home placements and support children who are transitioning from foster care or residential treatment.
 Families are enrolled in the program for an average of eight months, and the length of service is determined by the needs and goals of each family.
 24/7 crisis support is also offered through the Mount Saint Vincent crisis phone line.